JustPkDev/just-migrate/ReadMe.md

-# Just WP Migrate
+# Just Migrate

 ### The Ultimate WordPress Migration Plugin (Fully Free & Open Source)

 ---

 ## Description
-Just WP Migrate is a **fully free, fast, and optimized WordPress migration plugin** that allows you to easily **back up, download, restore, and manage your WordPress site without any limitations.**
+Just Migrate is a **fully free, fast, and optimized WordPress migration plugin** that allows you to easily **back up, download, restore, and manage your WordPress site without any limitations.**

 ---